hadar888/ISS-real-time-location/README.md

 **Features:**
 - Displays "Loading..." when the data is being fetched and is disabled.
 - Displays "Refresh Location" when the button is active.

+### DayNightLayer
+**Role:** Displays the day/night cycle on the map, visualizing areas in daylight and darkness based on the ISS's position.

+**Features:**
+- Uses the LeafletTerminator library to create a day/night overlay on the map.
+- The map updates every minute to reflect the current state of the day/night cycle.
+- Adds a dynamic black overlay representing the night portion of the Earth based on the ISS's position.
+- Automatically removes and re-adds the day/night layer to ensure it updates every minute.